Machine Learning based Efficient QT-MTT Partitioning Scheme for VVC Intra Encoders: Experimental results

 \subsection{Complexity reduction performance under the \gls{vtm}}

-The two-stage proposed model is integrated in the \gls{vtm}10.2 \gls{ai} encoder.
-For fair comparison, the reference used to compute the \gls{bd-br} loss and the complexity reduction is the \gls{vtm} encoder including multiple native speed-up techniques~\cite{wieckowski_fast_2019} for the partitioning process.
-These speed-up techniques reduce significantly the execution time with a slight \gls{bd-br} degradation compared to an exhaustive \gls{rdo} process.
-Thus, these experiments exhibit the gain provided by our approach compared to the common configuration of the \gls{vtm} encoder.
+The two-stage proposed model is integrated in the \gls{vtm}10.2 encoder configured in \gls{ai} setting.
+For a fair comparison, the reference used to compute the \gls{bd-br} loss and the complexity reduction is the classical \gls{vtm} encoder, including multiple native speed-up techniques~\cite{wieckowski_fast_2019} for the tree partitioning process.
+These speed-up techniques significantly reduce the execution time with a slight \gls{bd-br} degradation compared with an exhaustive \gls{rdo} process.
+Thus, these experiments exhibit the gain provided by our approach compared with the common configuration of the \gls{vtm} encoder.

-To compare our method, the best performing state-of-the-art techniques in terms of complexity reduction and \gls{bd-br} loss metric are selected.
-These state-of-the-art techniques are not performed under the same \gls{vtm} version, however, the \gls{ctu} partitioning tools have not been changed during the standardization.
+We compare our method to the best-performing state-of-the-art methods in complexity reduction and \gls{bd-br} loss.
+These state-of-the-art methods rely on different \gls{vtm} versions; meanwhile, the tree partitioning tool has not significantly changed during the standardization.

-\Table{\ref{tab:vtm_res}} presents the \gls{bd-br} and complexity reduction performance of our method compared to the state-of-the-art techniques~\cite{fu_fast_2019},~\cite{chen_fast_2020} and~\cite{li_deepqtmt_2020}.
+\Table{\ref{tab:vtm_res}} presents the \gls{bd-br} and complexity reduction performance of our method compared with the state-of-the-art techniques proposed by Saldanha {\it et al.}~\cite{saldanha_configurable_2021}, Chen {\it et al.}~\cite{chen_fast_2020}, and Li {\it et al.}~\cite{li_deepqtmt_2020}.
 In this table, two configurations are presented based on the top-2 and top-3 configurations.
-The results are illustrated for the \gls{ctc} sequences from class A1 to class F. The average is presented for each class independently and for all the sequences from class A1 to class E. Class F is not taken into account for the average as it includes specific sequences such as screen content.
+The results are illustrated for the \gls{ctc} sequences from class A1 to class F. The average is given for each class independently, and all the sequences from class A1 to class E. However, class F is not considered in the average computation as it includes specific video sequences such as screen content.